Danish language: Definiteness

-The plural definite ending is -(e)ne (e.g. drenge "boys > drengene "the boys" and piger "girls" > pigerne "the girls"), and nouns ending in -ere lose the last -e before adding the -ne suffix (e.g. danskere "Danes" > danskerne "the Danes").
-When the noun is modified by an adjective, the definiteness is marked by the definite article den (common) or det (neuter) and the definite/plural form of the adjective: den store mand "the big man", det store hus "the big house".
+The plural definite ending is -(e)ne, e.g. drenge 'boys' > drengene 'the boys' and piger 'girls' > pigerne 'the girls', and nouns ending in -ere lose the last -e before adding the -ne suffix, e.g. danskere 'Danes' > danskerne 'the Danes'.
+When the noun is modified by an adjective, the definiteness is marked by the definite article, either den for common gender nouns or det for neuter, and the definite form of the adjective: den store mand 'the big man', det store hus 'the big house'.